Bestra/ember-training-slides/slides.md

 {{calender-item clicked="deleteItem"}}
 - caller decides what the low level event should translate to
 - calender-item renders itself independently
-- `calender-item` can be used in many different places
+- `calender-item` can be used in many different places, even different apps

----
-# debounce example
-- several components save a model
-- controller implements debounce in one place
-- debounce happens some times, some times not.

-^
-- maybe common logic should live in a service object

----
-# Using ember cli addons
-- `ember-buffered-proxy`
-- `npm install ember-buffered-proxy`
-- `import BufferedProxy from 'ember-buffered-proxy/proxy';`
 ---
 # services
 # Ember.inject.service()
 # Ember.inject.controller()